Ashok0/EnderalVREssentials/README.md

 [**The Halls of the Greybeards - A High Hrothgar Retexuring v1.01**](https://www.nexusmods.com/skyrimspecialedition/mods/22672?tab=files): A retexturing of High Hrothgar.
 There are 4 versions.
 A standard version with 4k diffuse and 2k normals, 4k diffuse and 4k normals and a dark version with 4k diffuse and 2k normals, 4k diffuse and 4k normals.
 This mod fixes a ton of texture layout issues within the meshes too.
 - If using "Skyrim Textures Redone - High Hrothgar", remove "hhintbaycol01.dds" and "hhintbaycol01_n.dds" from the following path:  \The Halls of the Greybeards - a High Hrothgar Retexuring\textures\architecture\highhrothgar.
 This will allow the STR mod's superior texture to take precedence.

+[**Skyland Imperial and Nordic Tents v1.2**](https://www.nexusmods.com/skyrimspecialedition/mods/57002?tab=files): Skyland Imperial and Nordic Tents introduces 4k tent textures for Nordic and imperial tents.
+Skyland tents offers a brand new mesh for the large Nordic fur tent for better visuals.

+[**Water in Wells - Mesh-only Animated Wells v0.6**](https://www.nexusmods.com/skyrimspecialedition/mods/57268?tab=files): A mesh-only solution for animated water in wells and sewers.
+No ESP.

+[**Clothing Iron - 4K v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/53247?tab=files): Remesh and 4K retexture of the clothing iron.

-[**High Poly Project v4.95**](https://www.nexusmods.com/skyrimspecialedition/mods/12029): An on going process to improve the models of the game with more polygons , UV edits or just replace them all together.
+[**High Poly Project v5.3**](https://www.nexusmods.com/skyrimspecialedition/mods/12029): An on going process to improve the models of the game with more polygons, UV edits or just replace them all together.
 SMIM was the inspiration and the lack of similar mods led me to make this.
 - Should be installed with a Custom Install.
 Skip "Farmhouse Stone Walls" as these are better replaced by seperate mods.
+- Delete ESP file.
-Skip "Whiterun Clutter", "Smelter Coal", "Furniture", "Plants", and "Riften 3D Leaves" as these at a minimum are incompatible with Enderal VR and can cause purple texture glitches.
+- If you experience purple texture glitches, re-install the mod and untick "Whiterun Clutter", "Smelter Coal", "Furniture", "Plants", and "Riften 3D Leaves".
+These at a minimum were incompatible with Enderal VR when using HPP v4.95.
+Untested with v5.x.

 [**Terrain LOD for Septentrional Landscapes v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/39563): New overhaul for Terrain LOD landscape textures that corresponds with the texture mods you have installed..
 - Only used for terrain noise texture.
 Remove ALL files except for the \textures\ folder.